How to Plan a Trip to Tibet?

 What Documents Needed?

 To get your Tibet Travel Permit, scans of your China Visa and Passport are required.
-If you choose Kathmandu as your entry to Tibet, you need to apply for your China Group Visa with the assistance of your Tibet travel agency.
+If you choose Kathmandu as your entry to Tibet, you need to apply for your China Group Visa, which takes 3 working days.
 In this way, you don’t have to apply for a China Visa.
-Starting from May 1, 2023, a China group visa in Kathmandu requires 4 participants so if there are fewer than 4 people, you still can't achieve a China Group Visa.
+At present, a China group visa in Kathmandu requires 4 participants so if there are fewer than 4 people, you still can't achieve a China Group Visa.

 Flights and Trains to Tibet